Domestic violence and abuse - getting help

 The Honour Network Helpline is a national helpline run by Karma Nirvana, a national charity which advises victims and survivors of forced marriage and honour-based abuse.

-Action on Elder Abuse gives confidential advice and information to older people who are victims of violence or abuse.
+Hourglass gives confidential advice and information to older people who are victims of violence or abuse.
 A relative or friend of the person being abused can also contact the helpline on behalf of the older person.
 The helpline can be used in the case of older people who live at home, in a care home or who are in hospital.

 National Stalking Helpline

 The National Stalking Helpline can provide advice on how to deal with any type of stalking behaviour.
 This includes advice on how to report the behaviour to the police, and what you can expect if you report something.